 A Limited Design Exception shall not be requested for parking requirements.

-5.10.1 Each Lot shall have a minimum of two (2) fully enclosed parking spaces.
-A parking space shall be provided for each bedroom and each ADU unit.
-A Dwelling Unit requiring more than two (2) parking spaces may locate the additional spaces in an attached garage, Accessory Structure, or in an approved exterior location.
+5.10.1 Each Lot shall have a minimum of two (2) fully enclosed parking spaces and two (2) surface parking spaces that may be located in tandem behind the garage.
+If an ADU is proposed, one (1) additional parking space shall be provided.
+No surface parking shall be proposed in the emergency turnaround if required.

 5.10.2 Parking spaces shall be a minimum of 9’ x 18’.